M-Sufyan003/Gemini-Clone/README.md

 A sleek and responsive **Gemini AI-inspired web application** built using **HTML, CSS, and Vanilla JavaScript**.
 This project mimics the UI and basic conversational behavior of Google’s Gemini, focusing on clean design, smooth interactions, and frontend logic.

+# Since this is a frontend clone:

+“API keys are intentionally excluded for security reasons.
+Users must add their own keys to run the project.”

 ---

 ## 🌟 Live Demo